xsoh/moment-hijri/README.md

 API
 ---

 This plugin tries to mimic `momentjs` api.
-Basically, when you want to format or parse a string, just add a `h` to the format token like 'iYYYY' or 'iM'.
+Basically, when you want to format or parse a string, just add a `i` to the format token like 'iYYYY' or 'iM'.
 For example:

 ```js
 m = moment('1410/8/28', 'iYYYY/iM/iD'); // Parse a Hijri date.